kni-neu/website-6120/_news/12-announcement.md

 Homework submissions for [assignment 7](../../homework-7) are due on April 11 at 4:30pm via [Gradescope](https://www.gradescope.com/courses/690988/assignments/4312085).

-[Project final presentations and writeups](../../presentation-and-project/) are due on April 18 at 4:30pm, and the [submission site is now live](https://www.gradescope.com/courses/690988/assignments/4312087).
+[Project final presentations and writeups](../../presentation-and-project/) are due on April 18 at 4:30pm.
+For your presentation, **please link them** to the [Week 15 slide deck](https://docs.google.com/presentation/d/1Hob7JSEPMioPAP6rHdxFbJR-QAB5hGZi/edit#slide=id.p3).
+[Submission site is now live](https://www.gradescope.com/courses/690988/assignments/4312087).
 Please include a slide deck, your code, and final writeup.

 <br>
 <br>